-Most Angels prefer their investee companies to operate in medium-sized global markets as this will ultimately attract the corporate acquirer or will be the basis on which to launch an IPO.
-But for an Angel, it is not whether the market is small or huge, it is simply whether the target market over the next 3-7 years can provide the firm with the capability to achieve the valuation required for the Angel to exit.
+Historically, most investors have preferred their investee companies to operate in medium-sized global markets as this will ultimately attract the corporate acquirer or will be the basis on which to launch an IPO.
+Investors now are much more attuned to the need for an exit event and so for them, it is not whether the market is small or huge, it is simply whether the target market over the next 3-7 years can provide the firm with the capability to achieve the valuation required for the investor to exit.
 In the end, it all comes down to valuation on exit and ease of exit.
 The target market may be directly addressable by the investee firm or could be the target market of a strategic buyer.

-For a financial venture, a larger fragmented market where new products and services can find a reasonable size niche market are preferred by Angels as this is easier to achieve than global domination or a share in a commodity market.
+For a financial venture, a larger fragmented market where new products and services can find a reasonable size niche market are preferred by investors as this is easier to achieve than global domination or a share in a commodity market.
 The firm has to demonstrate in its investment request that it can secure the level of revenue and profits required to achieve the valuation target.
 Even in a very large market, a lack of customer demand for the specific offering of the firm won't make the target numbers.